Laundry Service: Promotion

+In 11 April, Shakira appeared at The Tonight Show with Jay Leno to perform "Underneath Your Clothes".
+Shakira performed "Dude (Looks Like a Lady)" at MTV Icon: Aerosmith in 14 April at Sony Picture Studios in Culver City, California.
+Shakira made a trip to Japan due to hype surrounding her success, appearing at Akasaka BLITZ, in Tokyo, where she performed "Objetction (Tango)", "Inevitable", "Ojos Así", "Underneath Your Clothes", and "Whenever, Wherever" in 23 April.
+Shakira also visited Australia, she performed "Whenever, Wherever" at Logie Awards 2002 in Melbourne.
+She also appeared at whatUwant and Westfield Hurstville, in Sydney.
+Shakira appeared and performed "Whenever, Wherever" at Rove Live in Melbourne.
+Shakira returned to Japan appearing at Music Fair.
+Shakira appeared at VH1 Divas Las Vegas 2002, as she performed "You Were Always on My Mind", "Underneath Your Clothes" and "Love is a Battlefield" held at MGM Grand Garden Arena in Las Vegas on 23 May.

 To promote Laundry Service, Shakira embarked on the Tour of the Mongoose from 2002 to 2003.
 The tour was the singer's first worldwide tour and visited 50 cities and 30 countries, with its kick-off concert show held in San Diego, California.
 Various brands and franchises co-sponsored the tour, including international clothing brand Reebok and soft drink brand Pepsi.
 Seven buses and ten trailers were also employed to transport all the staff members.
 A stage covering 350 square meters was set up and preparations to arrange 280,000 watts of sound and light were made.
 A "solid nine-piece band" was hired to provide live instrumentation.
 Regarding the title of the tour, Shakira explained her decision to name it after the mongoose, saying:

-"It's called the Tour of the Mongoose, and the mongoose is basically one of the few animals who can defeat the most venomous snakes with just one bite.
+"Its called the Tour of the Mongoose, and the mongoose is basically one of the few animals who can defeat the most venomous snakes with just one bite.
 And that's why I decided to name my tour that way, because I think that if we all have a little mongoose inside that can defeat the hatred and the resentment and the prejudice of everyday, we can probably win the battle."